Wedding Timeline Tips to Swear By!

 Also, the closer the couple is in proximity to the other, the better.
 This way the photographers can both be with one of you and then one photographer can leave to photograph the other.
 It takes much less time for any groom to get ready, so all the bases are covered!
 If you’re getting ready in the same hotel/location, this is ideal!

-Wedding Timeline Example
+Wedding Timeline Example for an 8-10 hour day

 9:00am Hair and make-up begin